dwyerse/EventPlanner/README.md

 - Click View Guest Details button on the view page for this event
 - If guests have been invited to this event their details will be listed
 - To send an email of these details to catering, press the Send Details to Catering button to go to the Send Details page
-- Fill in a sample email to represent catering and press the Send Guest Details button
+- Fill in a sample contact email for catering and press the Send Guest Details button
 - A pop-up confirmation box will appear, click the Confirm button
 - You will be redirected to the view page for the event and a confirmation message should indicate that the email was sent successfully
+- Login to the sample email you used for catering to confirm that the email containing guest details and table information has arrived

 ### Feature 17: 'Send out emails automatically when an event is created'
 - Log in to an admin account that is subscribed for new event notifications